-- 1. The concerned staff member will document the incident (Incident Report) and then inform the Class Teacher/Homeroom teacher.
+- The concerned staff member will document the incident (Incident Report) and then inform the class/homeroom teacher.
 The staff member will have a pedagogical discussion with the student immediately.
-Depending on the severity of the case (if it has been continuous/value of the property/child's age), the teacher will communicate with the Vice Principal to decide on the action taken.
+Depending on the severity of the case (if it has been continuous/value of the property/child's age), the teacher will communicate with the vice principal to decide on the action taken.
 Parents are informed and may be requested to pay the necessary amount to replace the destroyed property. - 2.
-If this behaviour is repeated, the parents will be asked to a meeting with the Counsellor and Class Teacher/Homeroom teacher.
-A written Action Plan is created for further steps to prevent the behaviour in question. - 3.
-If it occurs again, parents are called in for a meeting with the teacher, Counsellor and Vice Principal.
-The student will be suspended for 1-5 days. - 4.
-If this behaviour is repeated, the parents will be asked to meet with the Vice Principal, Counsellor and Class Teacher/Homeroom Teacher.
-The student and the parents sign a Conditional

-Agreement, in which the school expectations are reinforced.

-5. If it occurs again, the Principal will meet the parents and inform them about the expulsion.
+If this behaviour is repeated, the parents will be asked to a meeting with the counsellor and class/homeroom teacher.
+A written action plan is created for further steps to prevent the behaviour in question. - If it occurs again, parents are called in for a meeting with the teacher, counsellor, and vice principal.
+The student will be suspended for one to five days. - 4.
+If this behaviour is repeated, the parents will be asked to meet with the vice principal, counsellor, and class/homeroom teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced. - 5.
+If it occurs again, the vice principal will meet the parents and inform them about the expulsion.

-Note: Suspension is an escalating process.
+\Note: Suspension is an escalating process.
 The first suspension is shorter, and the number of days increases in reoccurring cases.